 Consider your health.
 Could you pass a medical exam?
 If so, choose underwritten life insurance – you’ll get the lowest rates and the best coverage.
 If your advanced age created medical issues for you, don’t give up.
 There are policies for you; they just cost more.

 Think about what you can afford.
 If you have to choose a simplified issue or guaranteed life insurance policy, consider lowering your coverage amount.
-Choose a more affordable option, knowing that you’re sticking within your budget and still leaving your loved ones with something.
+Choose a more affordable option, knowing you’re sticking within your budget and leaving your loved ones with something.